 The modern volunteer coordinator is facing their latest industry challenge.
 Triggered by a political interest in big society, social action and volunteering, the third sector is finding a growing inclusion of volunteer management software and volunteer KPIs in tenders, bids and strategies.

 This is causing a stir within the third sector as many volunteer coordinators are using the same methods as their predecessor, using extensive filing systems, paperwork and only a telegram or notice board to communicate with volunteers.

-Without understanding or knowing the benefits of a management system, it is understandable that some still believe the following five reasons as to why their organisation does not need a volunteer management software system:
+Without understanding or knowing the benefits of a management system, it is understandable that some still believe that you don’t need volunteer management software.
+Well, we’re here to refute some of the common reasons why organisations think they don’t need volunteer management software.

 - Volunteer management software is too expensive

 The cost of any new system is often expected to come with a hefty price tag.
 But volunteer management software is designed for the third sector in mind, with the vendor understanding the limited resources available in the third sector.
 Thankfully, free versions of volunteer management software are available, with higher functionality available at a paid premium.

 Additionally, going out and purchasing new volunteer management software may not be your only option.
 Your nonprofit might be able to find volunteer management tools in your existing fundraising software or nonprofit CRM.

 Before looking into third-party options, see if your vendor offers upgrades or expansions with the management capabilities you need.